Facades

 Example of a double laminated glass section, with b glass and c PVB moduli as a function of temperature

-The research explores the behavior of innovative timber-glass composite systems under fire exposure, offering rigorous testing, detailed simulations, and comprehensive recommendations for the future of hybrid structural façades.
+The research, in particular, explores the behavior of innovative timber-glass composite systems under fire exposure, offering rigorous testing, detailed numerical simulations, and comprehensive recommendations for the future of hybrid structural façades.

 Rethinking Fire Performance in Transparent Structures

-Unlike traditional reinforced concrete or steel walls, timber-glass composites behave dynamically under heat: they degrade unevenly, transfer stresses unpredictably, and respond to fire in ways that challenge current modeling standards.
+Timber-glass composites behave dynamically underheat: they degrade unevenly, transfer stresses to the coldest load-bearing components, and respond to fire in ways that challenge current modeling standards.

 The very advantages that make timber and glass sustainable and expressive — renewability, transparency, low weight — become potential vulnerabilities in fire conditions.

-To answer this, the research team undertook both experimental full-scale fire tests and nonlinear numerical simulations, focusing on how these systems perform structurally and thermally under standardized and realistic fire conditions.
+To answer this, the research team undertook both experimental full-scale fire tests and nonlinear numerical simulations, focusing on how these systems perform structurally and thermally under standardized, realistic fire conditions.

 The core of the investigation involved a full-scale load-bearing wall prototype constructed with CLT and laminated safety glass, bonded together using structural adhesives without mechanical anchors.
 The experimental configuration featured:

-• CLT panel as the primary vertical load-bearing component
+• CLT frame members as the primary vertical load-bearing component

 Specimen preparation in the test furnace: a base connection detail and b front view